Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Sample Selection, Observations, and Data Reduction

 \subsection{VLA observation and reduction of Mrk 325}

 We observed the final galaxy, Mrk~325, with the VLA in the B and C configurations in December 2003 and November 2002 as part of projects AP463 and AP438, respectively.
 We also used data from the VLA archive taken as part of project AM361 in May 1992 and project AN62 in November 1993.
 In all cases, we performed flux calibration via observations of 3C48 or 3C286, and phase calibration through regular observations of J2254+247 (B2251+244).
 We carried out the data reduction for each configuration separately in the usual manner using AIPS.
-Because the pointing center for the D configuration observations was different than the B and C configuration data, we made the data cubes by mosaicking the observations in Miriad\footnotemark{}.
-We made high-resolution and low-resolution moment maps for Mrk 325 in the same way as described in Section 2.2, shown in Figures \ref{fig:mrk325} - \ref{fig:lowres}.
+Because the pointing center for the D configuration observations was different than the B and C configuration data, we made the data cubes by mosaicking the observations in Miriad\footnote{http://www.atnf.csiro.au/computing/software/miriad/} \citep{S95}.
+We made high-resolution and low-resolution moment maps for Mrk 325 in the same way as described in Section 2.2, shown in Figure \ref{fig:mrk325}.